slowernews/wisdom-tldr/chapters/chapter_3_action.md

 # 3.1 - On preparing action

-## On creativity, vision and ideas
+## On creativity

 > *'The secret to creativity is knowing how to hide your sources.' -- Albert Einstein*

-> *'Creativity and critical thinking: In subordinate position it gets you labelled a dreamer, a weirdo, or an idiot.
-In executive position, visionary, maverick, multidisciplinary thinker, etc. You can only truly creative in a position with autonomy, so you either climb the ladder or start your own thing.' -- HN_dilemma*
+Creative minds are rarely tidy.
 We don’t have an «imagination» we have a memory.
-Creative minds are rarely tidy.

 > *'Good artists copy; great artists steal.' -- Steve Jobs & others*

 > *'Those who do not want to imitate anything, produce nothing.' -- Salvador Dali*

-> *'The new is the forgotten because everything has already happened.' -- Arturo Pérez Reverte*

 > *'To invent, you need a good imagination and a pile of junk.' -- Thomas Edison*

 ### How to find good ideas?

+> *'Using creativity to solve problems cannot be taught, and it's ultimately what free markets pay for.' -- Naval Ravikant*

+> *'Name the greatest of all inventors.
+Accident.' -- Mark Twain*

+> *'The way to get good ideas is to get lots of ideas and throw the bad ones away.' -- Linus Pauling*

 Best ideas come from the market, not from you.
 Changes in the environment unlock opportunities.

+Creativity is a muscle.
+[Without new experiences](chapter_1_self.md#on-comfort-and-risk), it atroffiates.
 Ideas born out of free time, play and boredom.
-Creativity is a muscle, you have to practice it every day.
-Once it stays the same, it’s no longer creative.
-[Without new experiences, your soul rots](chapter_1_self.md#on-comfort-and-risk).

 Ignorance is a blessing, gives you freedom to think about stuff.
-Being ignorant about the market and the «right way» to do things allows them to come up with creative solutions to problems that experienced veterans would never have thought of.

-> *'The way to get good ideas is to get lots of ideas and throw the bad ones away.' -- Linus Pauling*

-> *'If you accept conventional wisdom from conventional people living conventional lives.
-Can you expect to be anything other than conventional?'*
+Conventional wisdom from conventional people living conventional lives lead to conventional ideas.

 > *'We can’t solve problems by using the same kind of thinking we used when we created them.' -- Albert Einstein*